MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 |<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>F3</kbd>|Reset filters.
 This does the same as choosing **Reset filters** in the filter pane, and it applies to field and totals filters.<br /><br /> Filters return to the default filters for the current view.
 If the current view is **All**, then this is the same as returning to an unfiltered view with all records. |
 |<kbd>Ctrl</kbd>+<kbd>Enter</kbd>|Change focus from the filter pane back to the list.|

-## Keyboard Shortcuts in Cards and Documents
+## Keyboard shortcuts in cards and documents

 The following shortcuts are available on card pages, such as **Customer Card**, and document pages, such as **Sales Order**, to display and modify records.